In the immortal words of singer/songwriter Todd Rundgren, "I don’t want to work I want to bang on the drum all day."

 - People can purchase more goods and services when they are earning a wage.

 - When people work to produce goods and services, society gets more goods and services to enjoy.

 If life without working were such a good thing, news of high unemployment wouldn't be, well, newsworthy.
 Unemployment is costly for individuals and society.
-In this short course, you will learn about the consequences of unemployment.
+In this short module, you will learn about the consequences of unemployment.

 Follow along with FRED THE FRUGAL EAGLE® as he explains the consequences of unemployment.